kbogg/splitSURVEY/README.md

 * [PyProj](https://pypi.org/project/pyproj/) - for projection of navigation
 * [Pickle](https://docs.python.org/2/library/pickle.html/) - to allow saving and importing navigation/split points

-These are also included in the included requirements.txt file.
+These are also listed in the requirements.txt file.

 ## License